mmlampinen/internal-docs/user-stories/README.md

 - Done/Approved
 - Skipped in this version

-The User Story can be approved from a design aspect, when all needed details in the User Story exist.
+The User Story can be approved, when all needed details in the User Story exist.
 When designs are approved, the individual User Story status in the cover frame of the user journey is marked “Approved” with a milestone version number.
 When the entire user story including the text documentation is approved, a “locked version” is created and stored in the team projects and the “in-progress” design file version number is updated.

 ## Back-end